-This work was conducted by the Best Use of Resources Initiative at the IRC.
-For questions or more information please contact us at airbel@rescue.org.
+The cost to the implementing organization was led by the Best Use of Resources team at the IRC.
+The University of Pennsylvania team led the cost to client analysis.
+For questions or more information please contact us at costanalysis@rescue.org.